 is for you.
 Before coming to visit, arrange appointments with faculty whose interests match yours.

-provides housing for MA students?
+provide housing for MA students?

 Housing is not guaranteed for Master's students, but students who do not get campus housing are generally able to find a place nearby.